tdhopper/c.tdhopper.com/content/post/2016-10-25-understanding-probabilistic-topic-models-by-simulation.md

  - watch
  - technical
  - presentation
-description: Presentation on understanding probabilistic topic models by simulating the generative model.
+description: Presentation on understanding probabilistic topic models by simulating the generative model
+tags:
+    - python

 ---

 I gave a talk last week at Research Triangle Analysts on understanding probabilistic topic models (specificly LDA) by using Python for simulation.
 Here's the description: